Shad00Z/machine-learning-compilers/docs/project_overview/03_user_guide.rst

 to build a shared library.

 In either case, the library file can be found inside the ``lib`` folder at the top of the repository.
-We recommend building a static library, as we have not tested the usage of a shared library.
+We recommend building a static library, as we have not yet tested the usage of a shared library.

 Executing Benchmarks
 ===================================